-For the purposes of g) from the section "Why we use this data" in accordance with the "Legal Obligation" basis - we need to process personal data to meet our responsibilities under law as set out here: UKGDPR and Data Protection Act 2018
+For the purposes of i) from the section "Why we use this data" in accordance with the "Legal Obligation" basis - we need to process personal data to meet our responsibilities under law as set out here:

+• UKGDPR and Data Protection Act 2018

-For the purposes of a) d) and f) from the section "Why we use this data" in accordance with the "Legitimate Interests" basis - where there is a minimal privacy impact, and we have a compelling reason including:
+For the purposes of a) b) e) and h) from the section "Why we use this data" in accordance with the "Legitimate Interests" basis - where there is a minimal privacy impact and we have a compelling reason including:

-- where we let out school facilities, arrange or facilitate after-school or extracurricular activities, or sporting events not part of taught sports in the school. - Where we engage with third parties to provide resources for your learning (see Who we share data with section)
+- where we let out school facilities, arrange or facilitate after-school or extracurricular activities, or sporting events not part of taught sports in the school. - Where we engage with third parties to provide resources for pupil learning (see Who we share data with section)

-Less commonly, we may also process your personal data in situations where:
+Less commonly, we may also process pupils' personal data in situations where:

-We have obtained consent to use it in a certain way, for example your consent to use your photographs for display purposes.
+We have obtained consent to use it in a certain way, for example parental consent for a learner to attend a school visit that falls outside of the normal school day or parental consent to use photographs of pupils for display purposes.

-Where you have provided us with your consent to use your personal data, this consent can be taken back at any time.
-We will make it clear when we ask for your consent and explain how your consent can be withdrawn if you want.
+Where we have obtained consent to use pupils' personal data, this consent can be withdrawn at any time.
+We will make it clear when we ask for consent and explain how consent can be withdrawn.

-Some of the reasons listed above using your personal data overlap, and there may be several grounds which justify our use of the data.
+Some of the reasons listed above for collecting and using pupils' personal data overlap, and there may be several grounds which justify our use of the data.